EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-radiation effect on allocation using GSI method
+Calculates the radiation effect on allocation using the GSI method.

 **Parameters**
 - **Fields**